-NOTE: Please install this Intel Chipset driver first after having installed the Windows operating system.
+NOTE: Please install this Intel Chipset driver first after installing the Windows operating system.

-The installation procedures and screen shots in this section are based on Windows XP operating system.
-For those of other OS, please follow its on-screen instruction.
+The installation procedures and screen shots in this section are based on the Windows XP operating system.
+For other operating systems, please follow the on-screen instructions.

-Insert the Driver & Utility CD into CD-ROM drive, it should execute the installation program automatically.
-If not, double-click the execution file at the main directory of this CD to enter the installation menu.
+Insert the Driver & Utility CD into the CD-ROM drive.
+It should execute the installation program automatically.
+If not, double-click the executable file at the main directory of this CD to enter the installation menu.

 After entering the installation menu, move your curser to [Drivers] tab.
-Click [Intel Chipset Software Utility].
+Click [Intel Chipset Software Installation Utility].
 The following screen appears.